Ruby on Rails: Web application framework with MVC architecture

 Convention-driven Ruby framework for full-stack web applications.

-Learn more about rails
+Learn more about Ruby on Rails

 Ruby on Rails is a web application framework written in Ruby that implements the Model-View-Controller architectural pattern for organizing application code.
 The framework consists of modular components including Active Record for database abstraction, Action Pack for request routing and controller handling, Action View for template rendering, and Active Support for utility extensions.
 Rails applications use convention over configuration to reduce boilerplate code, with sensible defaults for directory structure, naming conventions, and common patterns.
 The framework is used for building web applications ranging from content management systems to APIs, with built-in support for multiple response formats including HTML, JSON, and XML.